aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 url: /cpp/clean-up-before-or-during-mail-merge/
 ---

-Aspose.Words allows you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation.
+Aspose.Words enables you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation.
 This section will explain how to delete merged fields and how to set up a removing option.

 ## Delete Merged Fields